 3 credits.
 Fall only.
-Prerequisites: Graphic Design I and II; Typography I. Essl/Pressman
+Prerequisites: Graphic Design I and II.
+Pre- or corequisite: Typography.
+Essl/Pressman

 FA 310.1B Publication Design

 The complex issues unique to editorial and publication design are explored through studio projects and presentations that emphasize the grid, effective sequencing and typographic form.
 Computer instruction will be provided as it relates to specific projects.